-Tips for a sagging ridgeline:
+Tips for sagging corners:

 Setting up a trekking pole tent for the first time can be challenging and takes practice.
-The most common issue is a sagging ridgeline.
-This can usually be fixed by loosening the side guy lines, slightly shortening the trekking poles and pulling the front/back guy lines out more tightly.
+The most common issue in this tent is sagging corners.
+This can usually be fixed by extending the trekking pole as much as possible, staking the vestibule out tightly and setting up on flat ground.

-If you do not have trekking poles any stick can work, just use a natural fork in the stick or wrap the guy line once around the stick before staking the guy line to the ground.
+If you do not have Trekking poles any stick can work, just use a natural fork in the stick or wrap the guy line once around the stick before staking the guy line to the ground.
 You can also set up the tent between two trees.